-On January 25, 2012, and March 23, 2016, the Organization borrowed \$179,500 and \$116,140, respectively, from the New Jersey Department of Community Affairs, Division of Housing.
-The promissory notes have a provision whereby 10% of the original principal balance is forgiven on the anniversary date of the note.

-The January 25, 2012 loan matured on January 25, 2022, while the March 23, 2016 loan matures on March 23, 2026.
-The outstanding balance of the loans will be due and payable upon default, termination or sale of the interest owned in the property.
+On March 23, 2016, the Organization borrowed \$116,140 from the New Jersey Department of Community Affairs, Division of Housing.
+The promissory note has a provision whereby 10% of the original principal balance is forgiven on the anniversary date of the note.
+The loan matures on March 23, 2026.
+The outstanding balance of the loan will be due and payable upon default, termination or sale of the interest owned in the property.
 The Organization must submit documentation to the New Jersey Department of Community Affairs, Division of Housing to effectuate the discharge of the mortgage.